St Helens, Merseyside: Demography

 Christianity is the main religion in St Helens Borough.
 At the 2001 census this was reported at around 87%.
 This made St Helens the "most Christian town in Britain" at that time.
 St Helens also had second fewest people (out of 376 local authorities) that actively described themselves as having no religion at all.
+However at the time of the 2021 census, the percentage of the population identifying as Christian decreased to 62.3% with the percentage of people described as having no religion at all increasing to 31.2%.
+The second largest religious group was recorded as Muslim (0.7%).

-There is very little ethnic minority representation in St Helens, amongst the lowest levels in the country.
+At the time of the 2001 census, there was little ethnic minority representation in St Helens, amongst the lowest levels in the country.
 98.84% of the St Helens population described itself as White British in 2001.
 The largest ethnic minority in St Helens in 2001 was recorded as Indian with 409.

-By 2006, the otherwise transient gypsy and traveller community have overtaken that number and are now considered to "make up the largest identifiable ethnic minority group in St Helens".
+At the 2021 census, the percentage of the population identifying as White British stood at 93.6%, followed by White (Other) at 2.9%, Asian (1.4%), and Black (0.4%).

 Education

 Primary schools

-The Borough of St Helens has one nursery school, one infant school, one junior school, fifty-two primary schools and one independent school for pupils aged 3-16.
+The Borough of St Helens has one nursery school, one infant school, one junior school, fifty-two primary schools and one independent school for pupils aged 3–16.
 Performance in the Key Stage 1 and Key Stage 2 SATs has been consistently above national averages over the past 5 years.